-Allan’s education background includes the Bachelor of Science program in Biology (University of Victoria – Victoria, BC / University of Guelph – Guelph, ON) and the Associate of Arts program in Business (Camosun College, Victoria, BC).
+Allan’s post-secondary education involves the Bachelor of Science program in Biology (University of Victoria – Victoria, BC / University of Guelph – Guelph, ON) and the Associate of Arts program in Business (Camosun College – Victoria, BC).

 He has been a cyclist since 1969, when his Dad built him his first bike.
-His grandfather owned a bike shop in Wales, and his father was a bike mechanic for a time in Wales and the United States just after World War 2.
+His grandfather owned a bike shop in Wales, and his father was a bike mechanic for a time in Wales and the United States just after World War II.